bkeller2/Mplus/README.md

 * Includes syntax highlighting for inputs and outputs, code snippets, auto completion, a dedicated theme, and ability to run inputs in Mplus.

+# Usage #

+* Simply open up any .inp or .out file with sublime text 2.
+To start a new file, first open a new tab (**control + N**).
+* Save this file with whatever name you would like and end it with a .inp.
+This will turn on the Mplus highlighting.
+* To run an input hit **control + B**.
+This will run the input with Mplus and open the corresponding output.
+* Another nice feature of Sublime Text 2 is it allows you to create projects under the "Project menu".
+This will allow you to open up a project with multiple inputs/outputs, close out of the program, and then load it back how you left it.
+* Furthermore, by going to View > Layout you can create multiple columns of files.
+This is useful for comparing inputs or outputs of different models.
+* For more information about sublime text 2 please go to http://www.sublimetext.com/ .

 # Installation #

 Install Sublime Text 2 by going to http://www.sublimetext.com/2 and following their directions.